Workplace COVID-19 Vaccine Policies

 - Discuss the Occupational Health and Safety Act, the general duty clause, and Ontario’s Internal Responsibility System, which set out employer, supervisor and worker duties for keeping the workplace safe in the context of a pandemic.

 - Outline what proof of vaccination looks like.
 For example, seeing a copy of the provincial vaccine clinic record or verbal attestation.
 From an employer privacy perspective, collect as little vaccine information as possible.
+Clarifying what it means to be up to date on their vaccinations.
+See the new guidance on staying up to date (fully vaccinated).

 - Discuss exemptions under the Human Rights Code.
 The code protects workers with disabilities from discrimination.
 For example, the risk of an allergic reaction to the vaccine would be considered a medical disability.
 Employers are required to accommodate exempted workers, on an individual basis, to the point of undue hardship.
 Identify how medical exemptions will be handled.
+COVID-19 Vaccination Policies and Human Rights Considerations.

 - Address privacy issues.
 Address these concerns by outlining why you are collecting the information – e.g., to keep all workers safe – describe how you will use it, how securely it will be stored, and the only purposes this information will be used for.
 It’s always a best practice to secure consent.